jaredhasenklein/Resource-Hub/beta/readme.md

 * Encourage users to look at other resources beyond their program

 ## Framework, layout, etc.
+#### CSS/JS
 * Twitter Bootstrap
+#### Links,  files, embeds
 * Links use `/redirects/program/year/page.html`
+* Generally, external links to other websites will not go via redirects.
+These don't need to be tracked as closely and also likely won't change on the other end.
+For example, linking to Techbrick will not have a redirect URL but linking to a Google Sheet calculator will.
 * Files are either stored on Google Drive and generated for download, One Drive and generated for download, or at `/files/program/year/page.html`
 * Calculators are embedded from One Drive and exposed via JS